-For Qualified Certificates where the private key related to the certified public key resides in a QSCD, Subscriber keys must be generated and stored within a recognized Qualified Signature Creation Device (QSCD).
-The QSCD certification status must be monitored, and appropriate measures must be taken if the certification status of a QSCD changes
+For Qualified Certificates where the Private Key related to the certified Public Key resides in a QSCD, Subscriber keys must be generated and stored within a recognized Qualified Signature Creation Device (QSCD).
+The QSCD certification status must be monitored, and appropriate measures, including certificate revocation, must be taken if the certification status of a QSCD changes.